🇦🇺 Australia

 Pathology Collector Visa Pathway Australia

-Pathology Collectors are in demand across Australian regional and metropolitan laboratories.
+Pathology Collector / Phlebotomist has recognised skilled migration pathways to Australia.
 Eligible for 491 Regional Sponsored and 494 Employer Sponsored regional visas after AIMS skills assessment.
-Typical timeline: 8–14 months from assessment to visa grant.

 Key Facts